André Caplet: Work with Debussy

-He became a close friend of Claude Debussy, sometimes serving as translator, and he orchestrated an wrote parts of Debussy's Le Martyre de saint Sébastien.
+He became a close friend of Claude Debussy, sometimes serving as translator, and he orchestrated and wrote parts for Debussy's Le Martyre de saint Sébastien.
 He also collaborated with Debussy in the orchestration of La boîte à joujoux.
 In 1911, Caplet prepared an orchestration of Debussy's Children's Corner, which, along with his orchestration of Clair de lune from the Suite bergamasque is probably the most widely performed and recorded example of his work.
 (Note: While it has been noted that Debussy allowed others to work on arrangements of his compositions, such efforts were undertaken while Caplet was conducting in Boston or in combat.)

 While Debussy was traveling Europe seeking commissions, Caplet, "The Angel of Corrections" as Debussy called him, would complete orchestrations, make arrangements, and correct proofs.
 Debussy wrote often to Caplet while working on musical adaptations of The Fall of the House of Usher and The Devil in the Belfry bewailing his inability to properly compose new music.
+The works of Edgar Allan Poe inspired great interest in France, notably with the publication of 'The life of Edgar Allan Poe: A PsychoAnalytic Interpretation' by Marie Bonaparte (title of the English publication 1937).
+Caplet himself wrote two works based on 'The Masque of the Red Death', 'La masque de la mort rouge' 1908, and 'Conte fantastique' 1924, both works strongly featuring the harp.